GNOME/pango/docs/migrating.md

 ## Changes that need to be done at the time of the switch

+### Switch to the new prefix

+Pango 2 has changed its prefix from `pango` to `pango2`, and all types have been renamed from `Pango` to `Pango2` as well.
+Headers use the new prefix as well:

+    #include <pango2/pango.h>

+The big advantage of this change is that the two libraries can be used side-by-side in the same process without symbol or type clashes.
+The downside is, of course, that you have to adapt your code to change all uses of Pango API.
+Thankfully, this is largely a mechanical change.

 ### Build setup changes

 Pango 2 ships as a single shared library.
-If you've used libpangocairo, libpangoft2 or any of the other Pango 1.x libraries, you may be able to simplify your build setup by only linking against libpango.
+If you've used libpangocairo, libpangoft2 or any of the other Pango 1.x libraries, you may be able to simplify your build setup by only linking against libpango2.
 If you are using pkgconfig (as you should), just use pango2.pc, going forward.

 The cairo support is still optional, you can enable it with the `-Dcairo`